clarkindy/KSTAR_tokamak_simulator/README.md

 # KSTAR tokamak simulator (KSTAR-NN)

+> [!NOTE]
+>
+> This is an unofficial Streamlit port of KSTAR_tokamak_simulator.
+You might want to check out [the original repository](https://github.com/jaem-seo/KSTAR_tokamak_simulator).
+>
+> The key differences to the original version are as follows:
+>
+> - When auto-run is enabled, the slider should be stopped for a moment for the changed value to be sent to the simulator.
+This leads to slower running speed; the demo video is accelerated to 4x the original speed.
+> - The set of variables and their orders are changed.
+This version shows $`H_{98(y,2)}`$ instead of $`\beta_p`$.
+> - `Dump outputs` button is replaced by `Toggle display` button, which shows the table of previously dumped variables.
+> - The checkboxes `Plot NBI/EC` and `Plot heat load` are removed.
+You can toggle their display by clicking on the respective parts of the legend.

 - KSTAR is a tokamak (donut-shaped nuclear fusion device) located in South Korea.
 - This repository provides a KSTAR tokamak simulation tool with LSTM-based neural network.
 - See also [AI Tokamak Control](https://github.com/jaem-seo/AI_tokamak_control) where the AI replaces the manual control of this simulator.